 Polden-Puckham is a family trust with Quaker connections, and the assets that we hold have been given to the Foundation by some family members.
 The capital originated from (formerly) Quaker owned businesses, including Clarks shoes.

-Investment Guidelines and Mission Related Investment (MRI)
+Investment Guidelines and Investment Policy Statement

 Our current investment managers are Rathbone Greenbank.
 They are well known in the field of ethical investment in UK, with a long track-record of using the holdings under their stewardship to push for corporate good practice.
 They have signed up to the United Nations Principles for Responsible Investment (UNPRI), and are assisting us to track the carbon intensity of our investments using data from the Carbon Disclosure Project and other sources.
 PPCF also has an investment in Clarks shoes, independently of our Rathbone Greenbank portfolio.